-(2) With the assistance of applicable Transmission Service Providers (TSPs), ERCOT will, prior to the peak each year, survey each Distribution Service Provider's (DSP's) compliance with the automatic Load shedding steps above, and report its findings to the Technical Advisory Committee (TAC).
-For minimum compliance, DSPs are obligated to meet the prescribed percent values at all times.
-It is not permitted to use rounding to meet the minimum.
-ERCOT will direct a review of the automatic firm Load shedding program whenever warranted by conditions.
-At a minimum, this review will follow the Reliability and Operations Subcommittee (ROS) directed dynamic simulations of automatic firm Load shedding conducted at five-year intervals beginning in the Summer of 2001.

-- (3) Additional under-frequency relays may be installed on Transmission Facilities with the approval of ERCOT provided the relays are set at 58.0 cycles or below, are not directional, and have at least 2.0 seconds time delay.
+- (2) ERCOT will, prior to the peak each year, survey each TO's compliance with the automatic Load shedding requirements described in paragraph (1) above, and report its findings to the Technical Advisory Committee (TAC).
+For purposes of determining a TO's compliance with this annual survey requirement, TO Load will be the total amount of Load being served by the DSPs that the TO represents, as well as the TO's transmission-level Customer Load, at the specified time of the survey.
+The TO shall identify those circuits armed with under-frequency relays, the corresponding amount of Load, and identify the frequency threshold.
+A TO shall not equip the entirety of its Load shed obligation in any one tier, and should endeavor to shed in controlled amounts that equal the difference between the TO Load relief required for each tier.
+If ERCOT identifies potential reliability issues related to distribution of Load shed across the tiers, ERCOT may require the TO to redistribute Load relief closer to the minimum amount required after submitting ERCOT's proposal to redistribute Load relief to the TO and considering any comments submitted by the TO regarding the proposal.
+Compliance with this annual survey does not excuse the TO from compliance with the requirements of paragraph (1) above in an actual frequency event.
+To assist TOs, ERCOT will provide the TO's inventory, including substation and capacity amounts, of registered Load Resources in its area within ten Business Days of receiving a request in writing from a TO. - (3) Additional under-frequency relays may be installed on Transmission Facilities with the approval of ERCOT provided the relays are set at 58.0 Hz or below, are not directional, and have at least 2.0 seconds time delay.
 A DSP may by mutual agreement arrange to have all or part of its automatic Load shedding requirement performed by another entity.
 ERCOT will be notified and provided with the details of any such arrangement prior to implementation. - (4) DSPs shall ensure, to the extent possible, and under the direction of ERCOT, that Loads equipped with under-frequency relays are dispersed geographically throughout the ERCOT Region to minimize the impact of Load shedding within a given geographical area.
 Customers equipped with under-frequency relays shall be dispersed without regard to which Load Serving Entity (LSE) serves the customer.
 DSPs shall ensure that the under-frequency relays connected to each Load will operate with a fixed time delay of no more than 30 cycles.
 Total time from the time when frequency first reaches one of the values specified above to the time Load is interrupted should be no more than 40 cycles, including all relay and breaker operating times.
-If the frequency drops below 58.5 Hz, ERCOT shall determine additional steps to continue operation. - (5) If a loss of Load occurs due to the operation of under-frequency relays, a Transmission Operator (TO) designated by a DSP to shed Load may rotate the physical Load interrupted to minimize the duration of interruption experienced by individual Customers or to restore the availability of under-frequency Load-shedding capability.
-In no event shall the initial total amount of Load without service be decreased by a TO without the approval of ERCOT.
+If the frequency drops below 58.5 Hz, ERCOT shall determine additional steps to continue operation. - (5) If a loss of Load occurs due to the operation of under-frequency relays, a DSP or its designee may rotate the physical Load interrupted to minimize the duration of interruption experienced by individual Customers or to restore the availability of under-frequency Load-shedding capability.
+In no event shall the initial total amount of Load without service be decreased without the approval of ERCOT.
 TOs, in coordination with DSPs, shall make every reasonable attempt to restore Load, either by automatic or manual means, to preserve system integrity.
-Restoration of any Load shed by Under-Frequency Load Shedding (UFLS) systems shall be coordinated with ERCOT. - (6) Whenever possible, TOs and DSPs shall not manually drop Load connected to underfrequency relays during the implementation of Level 3 of an Energy Emergency Alert (EEA).
+Restoration of any Load shed by UFLS systems shall be coordinated with ERCOT by the TO.
+In the event frequency drops below any of the frequency thresholds specified in the table in paragraph (1) above, and a